-Small can indeed be mighty and that can be said of the Audient iD22 100%.
-Firstly this unit is build like a tank.
+Small can indeed be mighty, and that can be said of the Audient iD22 100%.
+Firstly this unit is built like a tank.
 All metal construction means it is built for the road.
-It also has some really nice features which make it ideal as a centre piece for a smaller home studio.
-The 2 in built mic pres are exactly the same as you would find in Audient's range of consoles and ASP 008, 808 and 800 multi channel mic pres and with the added bonus of ADAT I/O the iD22 is capable of recording 10 channels at the same time.
-If you are on the lookout for a mobile interface or even something smaller for a second rig this is could be the perfect choice.
+It also has some nice features which make it ideal as a centerpiece for a smaller home studio.
+The 2 inbuilt mic pres are the same as you would find in Audient's range of consoles and ASP 008, 880 and 800 multi-channel mic pres and with the bonus of ADAT I/O the iD22 is capable of recording ten channels at the same time.
+If you are on the lookout for a mobile interface or even something smaller for a second rig, this could be a perfect choice.
 Audient iD22 review.

 Antelope Orion Studio

-Relatively new kids on the interface block are Antelope, but as a company they have been around a long time and are better known for there studio master clocks and super high end A/D converters.
-They have used their vast knowledge in these fields to create a range of interfaces that not only sound amazing but also feature their high end clocking technology.
-The Antelope Orion Studio is one the latest in the family and it really is a powerhouse of a unit.
-Antelope have obviously looks at the competition and looked at what is good and what needs improving and acted on it.
-The Studio have 12 build in class A mic pres.
+Relatively new kids on the interface block are Antelope, but as a company, they have been around a long time and are better known for their studio master clocks and super high-end A/D converters.
+They have used their vast knowledge in these fields to create a range of interfaces that not only sound amazing but also feature their high-end clocking technology.
+The Antelope Orion Studio is one the latest in the family, and it is a powerhouse of a unit.
+Antelope have apparently looked at the competition and looked at what is good and what needs improving and acted on it.
+The Studio have 12 built in class A mic pres.
 Couple that with 16 I/O over ADAT and both Thunderbolt and USB connectivity for Windows and Mac this is a winner.
-But they real advance that Antelope have made is in the Orion Studio app for Mac and PC that runs the 1U hardware unit.
+But the real advance that Antelope have made is in the Orion Studio app for Mac and PC that runs the 1U hardware unit.
 You can route any signal to any internal or external I/O or in build effect.
 You can then if you choose track with and without effects to different DAW channels.
-This for me make the Orion Studio teh most flexible interface on the market at the moment.
+This in our opinion make the Orion Studio the most flexible interface on the market at the moment.
 Antelope Orion Studio review

-Love it or hate it Thunderbolt is rapidly becoming a choice for manufacturers of audio interface, the Clarret range by Focusrite has seen them embrace this technology with both hands (or rack ears).
-The Clarret 8 Pre with James reviewed just after it launched at NAMM 2015 and the others in the range are fantastic sounding interfaces offering different amounts of I/O depending on your need or want.
-The 2 main features of the Clarrett range is the super low roundtrip latency allowing the user to have plug-ins running as your track your session and the beautiful clean sounding Clarett mic pre with it's Air setting to really add sparkle and shine to your tracks.
-Check out the Focusrite Clarrett 8 Pre review here.
+Love it or hate it Thunderbolt is rapidly becoming a choice for manufacturers of audio interface, the Clarett range by Focusrite has seen them embrace this technology with both hands (or rack ears).
+The Clarett 8 Pre with James reviewed just after it launched at NAMM 2015 and the others in the range are fantastic sounding interfaces offering different amounts of I/O depending on your need or want.
+The two main features of the Clarett range is the super low roundtrip latency allowing the user to have plug-ins running as you track your session and the beautiful, clean sounding Clarett mic pre with its Air setting to add sparkle and shine to your tracks.
+Check out the Focusrite Clarett 8 Pre review here.

 Apogee Ensemble Thunderbolt